-Love Montana state parks but hate having to pay tons of money just to enjoy a fun day outdoors?
+Love Montana state parks but hate having to pay tons of money to enjoy a fun day in the great outdoors?
 Good news: we found easy ways to save money on Montana state parks for picnics, camping and more!

 Get into Montana state parks for free!

 Montana offers a unique fee structure that allows almost everyone to get into the state parks for free or cheap.
 Residents can pay $6 when they renew their vehicle registration.
 That $6 grants you free access to the parks for a year.
 It expires based on your registration expiration.
 Otherwise, you would need to pay $6 each time you visit the park.